Planning and Programming the 2021 National Farm Viability Conference in Oregon

 • Education and Training: mentoring, networking, workshop, facilitating peer-to-peer learning for farm viability professionals

-Oregon Tilth seeks WSARE funds to support planning and program expenses associated with the 2021 National Farm Viability Conference (NFVC), to be held in Corvallis, OR, in October 2021.
-Oregon Tilth will co-host the conference with Oregon State University.
-This three-day event is for agricultural service providers working on dimensions of farm viability such as business development, financial management, agricultural financing, farmland conservation, succession/transition strategies, market development, value-added enterprise, food hubs, and farm incubators.
+Oregon Tilth sought WSARE funds to support planning and program expenses associated with the 2021 National Farm Viability Conference (NFVC).
+Because of the COVID pandemic the conference was held in a fully virtual format in October 2021.
+Oregon Tilth co-hosted the conference with Oregon State University.
+The conference is focused on the professional development of agricultural service providers working on dimensions of farm viability such as business development, financial management, agricultural financing, farmland conservation, succession/transition strategies, market development, value-added enterprise, food hubs, and farm incubators.
 Attendees learn about new program and service models, network with other professionals, tour farms and facilities, and gather ideas and models they can use in their viability work.
+We expanded the impact of the 2021 conference by collaborating with the New Entry Sustainable Farming Project’s 10th annual FIELD School which offers professional development for service providers who operate incubator farm and apprenticeship training programs for beginning farmers and ranchers.

-The NFVC's history, continuity, and collaborative approach, along with co-hosts' extensive networks and expertise in educational conference programming, will ensure the project's success.
+The NFVC's history, continuity, and collaborative approach, along with co-hosts' networks and expertise in educational conference programming helped to contribute to the project's success.
 This unique event directly aligns with SARE priorities on farmers' quality of life, rural livelihoods, and sustainable, diversified agriculture.
-It will continue to build the field of farm viability and grow a diverse cadre of professionals supporting thriving small farms, farmers, farm families, local food systems, and rural economies.
+The event built capacity of a diverse cadre of professionals supporting thriving small farms, farmers, farm families, local food systems, and rural economies.

 The goal of the NFVC is to strengthen farm sustainability, build more resilient local food systems, and support the long-term profitability of farming and agri-entrepreneurs from start-ups to generational businesses.
-The event aims to strengthen the individual and collective ability of diverse professionals to advance this goal.
-We expect to attract even more attendees to the 2021 conference due to its increasing exposure and the abundance of farm viability-focused professionals in the western region.
-New themes and content will be developed by the Planning Committee with broad input from regional advisors and contributors, reflecting regional issues and priorities and featuring projects, programs, and practitioners in WSARE states.
+The event aimed to strengthen the individual and collective ability of diverse professionals to advance this goal.
+We attracted over 400 attendees to the 2021 conference due to its increasing exposure.
+The virtual format allowed for participation from more regions of the country than in the past, including strong participation from farm viability-focused professionals in the western region.

 Our objectives include: